JAGUAR RACING TO 1959

 Model by PROVENCE MOULAGE 1/43

 1953 XK120 Record Car (Jabbeke, 1953): Capitalizing on records set with the XK120 in 1949, Jaguar again went to the continent and ran on the Jabbeke straight stretch of the Belgian motorway.
-Jaguar test driver Norman Dewis achieved a top speed of 172.412 mph in the flying mile (two runs) in this car and set another record for Jaguar.
+Jaguar test driver Norman Dewis achieved an average top speed of 172.412 mph in the flying mile (two runs) in this car and set another record for Jaguar.

 Model by SPARK 1/43

-1953 LE MANS WIN
+1953 - LE MANS WIN NUMBER TWO

 1953 XK120-C (C-Type) (Carrera Panamericana, 1954): What better way to spend several days in November than on a 1,900 mile road race through Mexico?
 This car (XKC029) was raced on the Carrera Panamericana twice (1953 & 54), where unfortunately it failed to finish both times.
 Driven by owner Francisco Ibarra, this is the car in its 1954 race livery.
 Co-driver was Fernando Pinal.
 This Mexican entry retired early with an oil leak.